-“Since the inception of Invest for Jobs in Ghana, the project has cooperated with about 28 European private sector companies in Ghana.”, explains Anne-Marie Castel-Langefeld, of GIZ’s country programme in Ghana, which is implementing the Special Initiative on Training and Job Creation at the beginning of the event.
+“Since the inception of Invest for Jobs in Ghana, the project has cooperated with about 28 European private sector companies in Ghana.”, explains Anne-Marie Castel-Langefeld, of GIZ’s country programme in Ghana, which is implementing the Special Initiative "Decent Work for a Just Transition" at the beginning of the event.
 Together, these projects will contribute to the creation of 5000 jobs by the end of 2025.

 The event turnout despite a busy workday in November, amid heavy traffic in Accra, was high.
 Chief Executive Officers and leading figures of European and Ghanaian businesses and others attended the event.
 It was a good representation of all relevant cooperation partners in the room to allow for effective networking.
 “I spent almost an hour in traffic to get here; but it was worth it.
 I had to pick up business discussions with a CEO I had been trying to reach for a while now without success; I knew he would be here, and we had a fruitful discussion,” explained a happy Aaron Adu, Managing Director of Global Shea Alliance.

 The event attracted positive and diverse feedback on how ‘unique’ and ‘special’ the event was in terms of the ambience and calibre of participants.
 His Excellency Daniel Krull, German Ambassador to Ghana graced the occasion with a brief message to congratulate the private sector participants and the Invest for Jobs team for a conscious effort to foster continued cooperation.